 Some people, when denied either reasonable or unreasonable take back requests, like to take you hostage.
 They will sit there for the remainder of their time forcing you to sit there, too.
 The more time they have, the longer they get to wait you out.

-The Terrorist is a Hostage Taker who also spams you with insults, take back requests, and threatens to block you and report you.
+The Terror is a Hostage Taker who also spams you with insults, take back requests, and threatens to block you and report you.
 These people have only the power of their keyboards to harass you and they aren’t afraid to use them.